Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns 'the per-MB rate for a specific country,' a specific verb-resource pair.
-It also distinguishes itself from siblings by emphasizing it is reference info, not a purchase gate, which helps differentiate from other tools like roamzy_estimate or roamzy_list_countries.
+The description clearly states the tool provides the per-MB rate for a specific country and distinguishes it from sibling tools by emphasizing it is a reference lookup only, not part of purchase.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.